jotyGill/openpyn-nordvpn/README.md

   -f, --force-fw-rules  Enforce Firewall rules to drop traffic when tunnel
                         breaks , Force disable DNS traffic going to any other interface

+  --allow INTERNALLY_ALLOWED [INTERNALLY_ALLOWED ...]
+                        To be used with "f" to allow ports but ONLY to INTERNAL IP RANGE. e.g, you can use your PC as SSH, HTTP server for local devices (e.g 192.168.1.* range) by using "openpyn us --allow 22 80"

   --update              Fetch the latest config files from nord''s site